Amazon Launches Health AI: Agentic Assistant Accesses Full Medical Records to Manage Care Autonomously

 This is Agentic AI in Healthcare

 The term "agentic" is critical here.
-This isn't a passive information retrieval system.
+This is not a passive information retrieval system.
 Health AI performs tasks autonomously, drawing on your complete health history to make decisions and take actions.

 What agentic healthcare looks like in practice:

-• Lab results: "Your cholesterol levels increased 15% since last test.
-Based on your family history and current medications, I've scheduled a follow-up consultation with Dr. Smith next Tuesday."
+- Lab results: "Your cholesterol levels increased 15% since last test.
+Based on your family history and current medications, I have scheduled a follow-up consultation with Dr. Smith next Tuesday."

-• Medication management: "Your blood pressure prescription expires in 5 days.
-I've requested a refill from your pharmacy and notified you of potential interactions with your new allergy medication."
+- Medication management: "Your blood pressure prescription expires in 5 days.
+I have requested a refill from your pharmacy and notified you of potential interactions with your new allergy medication."

-• Chronic condition monitoring: "Your diabetes management data shows elevated glucose readings after dinner.
-I've compiled recommendations based on your dietary preferences and scheduled a nutritionist consultation."
+- Chronic condition monitoring: "Your diabetes management data shows elevated glucose readings after dinner.
+I have compiled recommendations based on your dietary preferences and scheduled a nutritionist consultation."

-The AI doesn't just answer questions—it proactively manages your healthcare.
+The AI does not just answer questions—it proactively manages your healthcare.

 The One Medical Integration

 Amazon acquired One Medical in 2023 for $3.9 billion.
-Now we're seeing why.
-The acquisition gave Amazon access to complete medical records for hundreds of thousands of patients—exactly what's needed to train an agentic healthcare AI.
+Now we are seeing why.
+The acquisition gave Amazon access to complete medical records for hundreds of thousands of patients—exactly what is needed to train an agentic healthcare AI.

 The Privacy and Trust Question